cabrerahector/wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==
+= 2.3.4 =
+* Added ability to shorten title/excerpt by number of words.
+* Updated excerpt code, don't show it if empty.
+* Added ability to set post_type on Stats page.
+* Added check for is_preview() to avoid updating views count when editing and previewing a post / page (thanks, Partisk!).
+* Added ability to change default thumbnail via admin (thanks for the suggestion, Martin!).
+* Fixed bug in query when getting popular posts from category returning no results if it didn't have any post on the top viewed / commented.
+* Added function for better handling changes/updates in settings.
+* Updated get_summary() to use API functions instead querying directly to DB.
+* Updated wpp_print_stylesheet() to get the wpp.css file from the right path (thanks, Martin!).
+* Moved translations to lang folder.

 = 2.3.3 =
 * Minimum Wordpress version requirement changed to 3.3.
 * Minimum PHP version requirement changed to 5.2.0.